 Bought new by me ca.1990 and still in occasional use.

 Smith’s Stridemaster pedometer, made in Gt Britain.
-It has dials reading to 10 miles by quarters and to 200 miles.
+It has dials reading to 1 mile by tenths and to 20 miles.
 The winder is used to reset it and the stride length is adjustable through an aperture in the case rear.
 Made by Smith’s watches.
 It is complete with its original box in as new condition.

 It was also branded Aristo.